-The idealisation stage and the above tactics plus many more.
-Open up our attachment system, and this is developed in early childhood with our primary caregivers, the attachment system if developed opens our ability to attach to another on an emotional and physical level.
+The idealisation stage and the above tactics, plus many more.
+Open up our attachment system, which is developed in early childhood with our primary caregivers.
+The attachment system, if developed, opens our ability to attach to another on an emotional and physical level.
 When you are emotionally connected to someone, it becomes harder just to walk away.

 Somewhere narcissists don’t develop this attachment system, or they lose it, meaning they can simply walk away without a care.

-Narcissistic people are also often missing this object consistency, and they are unable to maintain deep emotional connections with others.
+Narcissistic people are also often missing this object consistency, so when there is conflict, disagreements, or distance, they are unable to maintain deep emotional connections with others.

 Fear plays a big part in keeping most people with a narcissist.
-Fear of letting the family down, fear of judgment from others, fear of failure, fear of mistakes, fear of losing our identity (which we’ve already lost so now our character is reliant upon the relationship.) fear of financial survival, fear of being lonely.
+Fear of letting the family down, fear of judgment from others, fear of failure, fear of mistakes, fear of losing our identity (which we’ve already lost, so now our character is reliant upon the relationship.), fear of financial survival, fear of being lonely, fear of pain.

-The narcissist keeps us trapped with their plays of reward and punishment, we fear their reactions and change who you are, walking on eggshells to please them, then when they reward with intermittent idolisation, it confirms in our mind that’s it’s our fault.
+The narcissist keeps us trapped with their plays of reward and punishment.
+We fear their reactions and change who we are, fawning to their behaviour, walking on eggshells to please them, then when they reward us with intermittent idealisation, it confirms in our mind that it’s our fault.
 (It was never your fault.)

 Fear from threats they make that could be the covet.
 “You’ll wish you didn’t do that.”
 To the overt. ” you’ll never see the children again.”

-The narcissist has a profoundly wounded ego, and they fear losing control, they fear to be inferior and unimportant.
+The narcissist has a profoundly wounded ego, and they fear losing control.
+They fear being inferior and unimportant.
 So they threaten others to keep their power, dominance and control.

-Ego and pride, which also falls under fear, proud of your family, worries, judgment and prejudice from others, how could you of all people stay in an abusive relationship?
+Ego and pride, which also falls under fear, pride of your family, worries, judgment and prejudice from others, how could you, of all people, stay in an abusive relationship?
 Why could you not see?
 Why could you not help them?
-There’s got to be a way to help them and make this work, what can you do to change the dynamics of the relationship and make it work.
-You’re pride and ego is to help others, support others and do your personal best.
+There’s got to be a way to help them and make this work.
+What can you do to change the dynamics of the relationship and make it work?
+You’re pride and ego are to help others, support others and do your personal best.

-A narcissists pride and ego is to help themselves, and nobody falls in love faster than a narcissistic person who needs to prove to all others they are not the one at fault, why most will hop from relationship to relationship.
+A narcissist’s pride and ego is to help themselves.
+Nobody falls in love faster than a narcissistic person who needs to prove to all others; that they are not the ones at fault.
+Why most will hop from relationship to relationship.
 Often before one relationship is over.
-(Caring hurt people can also jump into relationships; we all make mistakes and have errors in our own judgment.)
+(Caring for hurt people can also jump into relationships; we all make mistakes and have errors in our own judgment.)

-Guilt also plays a part, especially if you have a child with the narcissist.
+Guilt also plays a part, especially if you have a child with a narcissist.

-A narcissist does not feel guilt, shame in a moment, which they will project their behaviour onto others to escape accountability and escape taking any responsibility, removing any feelings of shame.
+A narcissist does not feel guilt or shame in a moment in which they will project their behaviour onto others to escape accountability and escape taking any responsibility, removing any feelings of shame.

 Gratitude.
-They will continue through the reward stage shows, just nice they can be when we are under their control and acting how they want.
+They will continue through the reward stage to show just how nice they can be when we are under their control and acting how they want.
 As they are not bad all the time, meaning we can find the evidence of when they can treat us right.
 A narcissist can treat us better than anyone ever has while treating us worse than anyone ever has.
 We’ve lived the reality of when they treat us so well.
-They idolise, devalue and then discard, even those temporary silent treatment discards.
-They will over exaggerate the times they treat us well, and they will underplay, deny, blame-shift the times they mistreated us.
+Narcissists idealise, devalue and then discard even those temporary silent treatment discards.
+They will over exaggerate the times they treat us well, and they will underplay, deny, and blame-shift the times they mistreated us.
 Things like if they have destroyed property.
 “You made me do it.”
 Or “at least I didn’t punch you.”
-As they exaggerated all their good points and downplay all their bad point, you believe that if you try harder, then they do genuinely care and put effort into the relationship.
+As they exaggerate all their good points and downplay all their bad point, you believe that if you try harder, then they do genuinely care and put effort into the relationship.

 Empathy.
-As you have understanding and narcissist might say things like.
+As you have understanding and narcissists might say things like.
 “I wish I could be a better person for you.”
 Or “I’ll change with your help.”
-We have a lot of compassion, forgiveness and want to help heal people.
+We have a lot of compassion and forgiveness and want to help heal people.